Why your gut issues, fatigue or injuries might not be the real problem: disordered eating in runners

 Sometimes, the very thing that seems to be helping your performance in the short term… is what’s holding you back long term.

-Disordered eating in endurance athletes (and why it’s often missed)
+Disordered eating and eating disorders in endurance athletes

 Disordered eating and eating disorders are more common in endurance athletes than most people realise.
 And importantly, they don’t always look obvious.
 It’s not always a diagnosed eating disorder.
 Instead, it exists on a spectrum, from optimised nutrition, through disordered eating, to clinical eating disorders.
 Which means many athletes sit somewhere in the middle, where things don’t feel quite right, but aren’t clearly identifiable either.